How To Become A Medical Lab Assistant

-If you are naturally inquisitive, curious and fascinated by the mechanisms of a human body, pursuing the profession of Medical Lab assistant might be the right choice for you.
 Around the world, millions of medical laboratories depend on lab assistants to obtain measures and process specimen samples.
-They also help in maintaining the apparatus, equipment and supplies in these laboratories.
-For these reasons, they have become invaluable for the medical and scientific community.
+They also help in maintaining the apparatus, equipment, and supplies in these laboratories.
+For these reasons, they have become invaluable to the medical and scientific community.

-According to Statistics Canada, you can earn the highest hourly average wages in Calgary, Alberta at $32.82 per hour, while the lowest average comes from Montreal, Quebec at around $18.00 per hour.
+According to Job Bank Canada, you can earn the highest hourly average wages in Alberta at $47 per hour, while the lowest average comes from Nova Scotia at around $13.60 per hour.

-Precise duties and job titles of Medical Lab Assistants vary since there are many categories of Medical Lab Assistants, such as medical technologists, pathologist’s assistant, immunohematology technologist and cytotechnologists.
+Precise duties and job titles of Medical Lab Assistants vary since there are many categories of Medical Lab Assistants, such as medical technologists, pathologist’s assistants, immunohematology technologists, and cytotechnologists.
 However, the generic tasks of Medical Lab Assistants include:

-- Testing of the specimens by using a microscope and automated analyzers for the detection of source of disease
+- Testing of the specimens by using a microscope and automated analyzers for the detection of the source of the disease

 - Registration of patients and keeping track of billing and insurance records